At the NYU Langone Transplant Institute, cardiac experts provide the highest standard of care for people who need heart transplants.

 - tests to check for blockages in the carotid arteries in your neck

-- test to measure blood flow in the veins and arteries of your legs
+- a test to measure blood flow in the veins and arteries of your legs

-During the evaluation, you also meet with our heart transplant cardiologist and surgeon, as well as a dietitian, financial coordinator, pharmacist, and social worker.
+During the evaluation, you also meet with our heart transplant cardiologist and surgeon, as well as a transplant nurse coordinator, dietitian, financial coordinator, pharmacist, and social worker.

-Throughout this process, our team evaluates whether heart transplantation is the best option for you, and keeps you and your family up to date so that you may make an informed decision.
+Throughout this process, our team evaluates whether a heart transplant is the best option for you, and keeps you and your family up to date so that you can make an informed decision.

-If you are considered ineligible for a heart transplant, our team may recommend destination, or lifelong, LVAD therapy.
-The process is similar to the evaluation process for a heart transplant.
+Before a transplant, our cardiac experts may recommend that you receive an LVAD, a small electric pump that is connected to your heart to help it pump blood.
+If you are considered ineligible for a heart transplant, our team may recommend using an LVAD as a destination, or lifelong, therapy.
+The process to qualify for destination therapy is similar to the evaluation process for a heart transplant.

 Heart Transplant Candidacy

-If, after the evaluation is complete, our team determines that you are a transplant candidate, we help you prepare for candidacy.
+If our team determines that a heart transplant is the best treatment option for you, we help you prepare for candidacy.
 Our transplant nurse coordinator places you on the United Network of Organ Sharing (UNOS) national waiting list, where are you assigned a heart transplant status, which is based on how urgently you need a heart.

 After you have been placed on the waiting list for a donor heart, you need to be prepared for surgery whenever a heart becomes available.
 The wait time for a heart varies and depends on factors including your blood type, body size, and medical urgency.

-When a suitable heart becomes available, you are admitted to the hospital and prepared for heart transplant surgery.
+When a suitable heart becomes available, you are admitted to the hospital if you have been waiting at home and prepared for heart transplant surgery.

 After Heart Transplant Surgery

-In the months following your transplant, you have frequent checkups with our transplant team.
-At these checkups, our experts make sure you are doing well, adjust your medications, if necessary, and monitor you for infections or other complications.
+In the months after your transplant, you have frequent checkups with our team.
+At these checkups, our experts make sure you are doing well, adjust your medications as needed, and monitor you for infections or other complications.